farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 ```

 #### 11. Averge promotion frequency
-For each week, this functions computes average promotion frequency in the past 4 weeks.
+For each week, this function computes average promotion frequency in the past 4 weeks.
 **- Parameter :**
-``temp``:  all weekly sales data of the top-i product
+``temp``:  all weekly sales data of the i-th popular product
 ``period``: a scalar indicating the length of period that the user wants to use
 **- Return :**
-all weekly sales data of the top-i product, with one new variable added: ``promfreq``
+all weekly sales data of the i-th popular product, with one new variable added: ``promfreq``

 ```r